Merav Ben-David

-Merav Ben-David (מירב בן-דוד; born 17 January 1959) is an Israeli-American ecologist, zoologist, and perennial candidate who is the chair of the Department of Zoology and Physiology at the University of Wyoming.
+Merav Ben-David (מירב בן-דוד; born 17 January 1959) is an Israeli-American ecologist, zoologist, and politician who is the chair of the Department of Zoology and Physiology at the University of Wyoming.
 She was the Democratic nominee in the 2020 United States Senate election in Wyoming, losing to former Congresswoman Cynthia Lummis in the general election.
 She ran for state representative from Wyoming's 46th District in 2022.

 Early life and education

 Ben-David was born to a Jewish family in Rehovot, and raised on a farm near Rishon LeZion.
 She spent two years in the Israeli Air Force in fulfillment of the country's compulsory military service.

 Ben-David earned a Bachelor of Science in Biology in 1984, and a Master of Science in 1988 from Tel Aviv University.
 She spent five years as a safari tour guide in Kenya, before moving to Alaska, where she studied wildlife management.
 She earned her PhD from the University of Alaska Fairbanks in 1996.